The Braidwood Inquiry focuses Canadian attention on a single deadly outcome of police violence.

 Is there a solution?
 Can state sanctioned violence be controlled or reduced?
-Commenting on another Northern Insight article, one reader said,
+Commenting on another In-Sights article, one reader said:

 One thing is clear in my view.
 The law enforcement community actively resists effective civilian review and oversight.
 There will be no significant change in police management until citizens insist on radical restructuring and government imposes it on these public services.